What Do Water/Wastewater Engineer Do?

-Example of Water/Wastewater Engineer Job Design or oversee projects involving provision of potable water, disposal of wastewater and sewage, or prevention of flood-related damage.
+Occupation Description Design or oversee projects involving provision of potable water, disposal of wastewater and sewage, or prevention of flood-related damage.
 Prepare environmental documentation for water resources, regulatory program compliance, data management and analysis, and field work.
 Perform hydraulic modeling and pipeline design.

-A Day in the Life of a Water/Wastewater Engineer
+Life As a Water/Wastewater Engineer

 - Analyze the efficiency of water delivery structures, such as dams, tainter gates, canals, pipes, penstocks, or cofferdams.